 Where else can you find a 13th-century castle overlooking a harbour filled with every vessel, from dinghies to yachts?
 Let alone built on a beach with some of the largest tides on earth.

 From when the sun rises behind Mont Orgueil castle to when it sets over the hill, and whether the water’s edge is close enough to touch or literally miles away, Gorey is a top spot for any Instagrammer.

 HAVRE DES PAS

 Although a smaller beach than others, Havre des Pas is another golden photo spot in the town on Jersey’s south coast.
 If you’re interested in capturing more unusual and experimental images, you’ll like the geometry and structure of the sea-blue and white Victorian promenade.

 Visiting Havres des Pas is like stepping back in time and photographing a piece of history.
 With its classic design and natural swimming pool, you can imagine yourself as a tourist enjoying a sixties Jersey summer.

-Known in Jersey as ‘The Ecrehous’, this tiny group of islands are six miles north-east of our coast.
-Despite their French title, they’re part of the Bailiwick and, more specially, the parish of St. Martin.
+Known in Jersey as ‘The Ecrehous’, this tiny island group is six miles northeast of our coast.
+Despite their French title, they’re part of the Bailiwick and, more especially, the parish of St. Martin.

-They’re no longer inhabited by full-time residents, but the largest island is scattered with some small fishermen’s huts.
-There aren’t many people in the world who know about this small paradise – so it’s perfect for your unique, one-of-a-kind Instagram photo.
+Full-time residents no longer inhabit them, but the largest island is scattered with some small fishermen’s huts.
+Few people in the world know about this small paradise – so it’s perfect for your unique, one-of-a-kind Instagram photo.